BradenMccoy/indoor-nav-gui/README.md

 ### #1 - Main Page

-Our solution is based around assisting the user by supplying additional helpful information about their surroundings, and to this end, we decided that only one page would be necessary.
+Our solution is based around assisting the user by supplying additional helpful information about their surroundings, and to this end, we decided that only one primary page for the program would be necessary.
 We found that everything users would need could fit into a single screen with room to spare for additions if they are needed.
-Future work may add additional screens as more features are added.
+Future work may add additional designed screens as more features are added.

-The main page includes a camera display, a collision indicator with a danger value, a text based log box, and a settings panel with buttons for adjusting the auditory warnings, and a slider for adjusting the minimum depth.
+The main page includes a camera display with blue outlines representing objects in view, a collision indicator with a danger value representing distance to an object, a text based log box, and a settings panel with buttons for adjusting the auditory warnings, and a slider for adjusting the minimum depth.
 All of these are clearly displayed and have their own dedicated spaces. **Visibility** was a key guideline considered for these features, with how much space the camera display takes up to allow for users to clearly see what the camera is seeing.
 Additionally on the settings menu, we’ve used a large icon to represent "mute", which is **consistent** with other applications and more visible than the other settings because we anticipate it to be the most used.

 We will use **feedback** by using both visual and audio indicators for collision warnings, which will make it clear and easy to understand when a collision is imminent.
 The collision indicator is to further aid in determining the cause of a potential collision, and this simple graphic is used to display a direction and location as an effective visual representation.
 This ultimately represents high **affordance**, as users will visually recognize this symbol and be aware of its purpose from other places they have witnessed it.